 Water testing should be conducted by an EPA or Massachusetts state certified laboratory and should minimally include analysis for the parameters listed below.
 If you are uncertain as to how to take a proper sample and get it to a lab, you should contact a lab or water treatment professional for assistance.
 A qualified water treatment professional can test for certain items on-site while others will require a lab.
 Typical items tested for, among others, are as follows:

-Coliform bacteria, pH
+Coliform bacteria, pH,

 Water softeners are typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange.
-Other water filtration systems, such as Sediment filtration will remove particulate iron or manganese in the water.
+Sediment cartridge filtration will remove particulate iron or manganese in the water.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water.

 Any water filtration or water softener system designed should start with a water test before an informed recommendation can be made.

 H2O Care is an established Massachusetts based water filtration and testing firm, formed in 1989, with offices in Stow & Middleton, MA.
 Articles published by the Company can be seen in Water Technology Magazines at http://www.h2ocare.com.
 Contact us at [email protected] or 800-539-1100.